Eagle Awareness & Wildlife Conservation

-Join us for the 33rd year of Lake Guntersville State Park's Eagle Awareness Program select weekends in January and February, 2018 with weekend packages and programs designed to highlight these majestic birds of prey.
+Join us for the 34th year of Lake Guntersville State Park's Eagle Awareness Program select weekends in January and February, 2019 with weekend packages and programs designed to highlight these majestic birds of prey and wildlife conservation.
 All Eagle awareness weekends feature live bird demonstrations, interactive programs provided by notable speakers from all across the country, guided field trips for viewing eagles in their natural habitat, and family fun activities and crafts for all ages including live animal shows on Sundays and special appearances from Gunter, the Lake Guntersville State Park mascot.

 Spend a weekend at the beautifully renovated state park lodge, the perfect escape from the winter blues.
 Prepare to be amazed as eagles and other birds take flight in the grand ballroom at the lodge, some flying directly over audiences as you learn about these powerful creatures.
 While staying at the lake, enjoy hiking, sightseeing and shopping in the local communities, visits to local museums and delicious food from local bistros and cafes to fine dining restaurants focusing on farm to table.